Haiti's leader has been killed. Here's what you need to know - KTVZ

 Battles between rival groups and the police for control of the port city’s streets have also worsened the country’s humanitarian crisis, threatening bottlenecks on food and fuel supplies.

-Meanwhile, Covid-19 is spiking in Haiti.
+Meanwhile, Covid-19 is spiking in Haiti, which is one of only a few countries across the globe not to have yet started vaccinating against it.
 Pan American Health Organization Director Dr. Carissa Etienne last month called on the international community to “urgently” assist the country in combating the virus.

+The White House has said vaccines are being sent from the US and could come “as early as next week.”

 Why was Moise controversial?